Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation: Experiment Setup

-We argue that the improvement of CAS is not simply achieved by random insertion of tokens with the following observations.
+\start{CAS guides generation} As shown in Fig.~\ref{fig:beam}, using a larger beam size consistently leads to better performance for CAS with the same constraints, while the performance change is negligible for unconstrained summarization (detailed numbers in App.~\ref{app:beam}).
+Such results imply that the gains of CAS are based on a guided generation process that exploits model potential, rather than merely access to a few manual constraints.

-\start{CAS vs. Random Insertion} Different from random insertion, CAS usually inserts constraints at proper positions and often corrects unfaithful information (see Table~\ref{table_cases} and more examples in App.~\ref{sec:examples}).
-To further study the performance gap between CAS and random insertion, we append the same constraints to the end of unconstrained summaries and conduct automatic evaluation.
-As listed in Table~\ref{tab_random}, randomly appending 4 to 5 ground-truth tokens cannot obtain the same performance gains as CAS.
+\start{CAS is not random insertion} We observe that CAS typically inserts constraints at proper positions and often corrects unfaithful information (Table~\ref{table_cases} and more examples in App.~\ref{sec:examples}).
+To further study the gap between CAS and random insertion, we directly append the constraints to the end of unconstrained summaries as a baseline.
+As listed in Table~\ref{tab_random}, simply appending constrained tokens cannot obtain the same performance gains as CAS and apparently leads to nonfluency too.

-\start{Larger beam size leads to better performance} In Fig.~\ref{fig:beam}, we also observe that using larger beam size consistently leads to better performance for CAS when the same constraints are used, while the performance change is negligible for unconstrained summarization (detailed numbers in App.~\ref{app:beam}).
-Such results further indicate that the huge gains brought by CAS are based upon a better decoding procedure that exploits model potentials through the guidance of constraints, rather than merely access to a few ground-truth tokens.